hostilesquirrel/Help-malibu/readme.md

 ### oschecker.sh {Arch linux}

 <i>Incase you have dual booted partitions, this is to check and other the other operating systems</i>

+### ohmyzshonarch.sh

+<i> Seems when installing ohmyzsh and set theme with eg ZSH_THEME=apple , youll notice it wont change, this script automates and installs, if already installed just type yay -Rncs grml-zsh-config </i>